-Next, mix epoxy and apply it to the cracks to patch it up and keep it in place.
-If you don’t have any epoxy, plaster can also work as a patching alternative.
+Next, mix epoxy and apply it to the cracks to patch them up and keep them in place.
+Plaster can also work as a patching alternative if you don’t have any epoxy.
 There are plenty of repair products, like Aquabond, that are specifically designed for underwater repairs.

 Applying the Patching Material

-Once you have your patching material mixed, shape the plaster patch to fit into the crevice.
+Once your patching material is mixed, shape the plaster patch to fit into the crevice.
 If you are trying to fix cracks, mold it into a tube-like shape.
-If you’re repairing a small hole, roll the plaster into a ball.
-Once you’ve molded your plaster, press it down into the cracks or holes.
+Roll the plaster into a ball if you’re repairing a small hole.
+Once you’ve molded your plaster, press it into the cracks or holes.

-After pressing down your material, take a trowel and smooth out the top of the mix and fill in the surrounding spots of your repairs.
-Once you check to see if everything is secure and full, you can let the material dry and continue keeping your pool in good condition.
+After pressing down your material, take a trowel, smooth out the top of the mix, and fill in the surrounding spots of your repairs.
+Once you check to see if everything is secure and complete, you can let the material dry and keep your pool in good condition.

-If your inground pool has cracks and other damage, you want to repair quickly to prevent water leaks, structural damage, and even injuries.
-Fortunately, repairing the plaster in your pool doesn’t have to be complicated.
-Use these tips above to determine when DIY repairs are possible, and when you’re better off calling a professional.
+If your inground pool has cracks and other damage, you want to repair it quickly to prevent water leaks, structural damage, and even injuries.
+Fortunately, fixing the plaster in your pool doesn’t have to be complicated.
+Use these tips above to determine when DIY repairs are possible and when you’re better off calling a professional.